The infinite Lanczos method for symmetric nonlinear eigenvalue problems: Numerical simulations

 where $A_j \in \CC^{500 \times 500}$ are defined as follows: $A_1$ is the bidiagonal matrix with elements equal to $500$ in the upper and lower diagonal, $A_2$ is the identity matrix, $A_3=A_1/500$ and $A_4$ is a diagonal matrix with elements equal to $i$ (complex unit) in the lower diagonal.
-In Figure~\ref{fig:symmetrized_nep_specrum} it is illustrated the spectrum and the converged history eigenvalues after $100$ iterations of infinite Lanczos.
-The convergence history of IAR, used as inner solver at the $100$-th iteration for the projected problem, is illustrated in Figure~\ref{fig:symmetrized_nep_err_hist}.
+We perform $50$ iterations of Algorithm~\ref{alg:InfIndefLanczosReduced} and solve the projected NEP with NLEIGS~\footnote{We used the static variant with Leja-Bagby points automatically generated from the polygonal target.
+The shift is in zero and it is kept constant during the iterations.}~\cite{guttel2014nleigs} by targeting the eigenvalues contained in the rectangle with opposite vertices in $-1.5-1.5 i$ and $0.5+0.5 i$.
+In Figure~\ref{fig:symmetrized_nep_spectrum} is illustrated the spectrum and the converged eigenvalues, in the region of interest, after $50$ iterations of Algorithm~\ref{alg:InfIndefLanczosReduced}.
+The error history is illustrated in Figure~\ref{fig:symmetrized_nep_err_hist}.